wenzeslaus/ucgis2017-summer-lidar/README.md

  ## Notes on qsub.sh
  - View `pmf_pipe.json` for pipeline specification
  - View `pmf` directory for output on UIUC data
- - Next step: Parallelization on `pdal pipeline`
+ - Next step: Parallelization on `pdal pipeline`, application to larger dataset